Support Fund for Racialized Members who Experience Discrimination, Harassment, and Violence

-The purpose of the Support Fund for Racialized Members who Experience Discrimination, Harassment, and Violence is to support BIPOC (Black and/or Indigenous and/or People of Colour) members who confront discrimination, harassment, and violence in the workplace.
+The purpose of the Support Fund for Racialized Members who Experience Discrimination, Harassment, and Violence is to support BIPOC (Black and/or Indigenous and/or People of Colour) members who confront racial discrimination, harassment, and violence in the workplace.

 Email: cupe3903.sfrm@gmail.com